 The Tender Evaluation Panel (TEP) assessed each tenderer.
-Lloyd Group Pty Ltd was assessed as having the highest overall score.
+Lloyd Group Pty Ltd was assessed as having the highest overall score (Refer to Confidential Attachment A).
 Being the tenderer with the lowest price and also obtaining the highest score for the qualitative evaluation criteria, Lloyd Group was invited for an interview.